mcolyer/signald/README.md

 ### Events

-Events allow you to combine multiple signals using logic and they are evaluated every time a signal changes state.
-This allows you to trigger actions when the environment changes.
+Events allow you to combine multiple signals using logic which are evaluated every time a signal changes state.
+This allows you to trigger actions when the environment changes in an event based manner.

 Note: Events are not yet implemented.